12 ways to maintain your car’s value

 Another option is to buy a second-hand car; the majority of depreciation is absorbed by the first owner, and the loss in value is reduced considerably.

-If you’re considering vehicle finance to purchase a car, be sure to check out our comparison table to see who offers the lowest rates and best features.
+vehicle finance to purchase a car, be sure to check out our comparison table to see who offers the lowest rates and best features.
 Transferable warranty

 While many people might prefer exchanging their old car for a new one at a car dealership, it is usually a trap to get you to sell the car at a lower rate than what you could have gotten in the market.
 If you are not in a hurry, take the time to search for private buyers that will help you to realise a much higher price for your car.